What Cheating Says About a Person Mob

 Let’s find out what cheating says about a person and ways to possibly avoid this downfall in future relationships.

+Trust Issues With Your Partner?
 What Cheating Says About a Person

-1. They’re Bored and Not Committed
+They’re Bored and Not Committed

 Sometimes, boredom can cause a lack of commitment, too.
 Again, this doesn’t make it your fault.
 Even if your relationship was on the rocks for quite some time (and maybe there hasn’t been much of a sex life), it doesn’t make it okay for the person to cheat.

 Think about basic relationship guidelines.
 One of the most effortless relationship guidelines is simply not cheating on your partner.
-If the thought comes to mind, communication and an effort to fix the relationship should be on the forefront – not looking for someone else for comfort and desires.
+If the thought comes to mind, communication and an effort to fix the relationship should be at the forefront – not looking for someone else for comfort and desires.

-2. They’re Insecure and Lack Confidence
+They’re Insecure and Lack Confidence

-3. They Don’t Care
+They Don’t Care

-Cheating antics are antics of the selfish person.
+Cheating antics are the antics of a selfish person.
 Sorry, there is no other way around it.
 Someone who engages in cheating is undeniably selfish.
 They don’t care who they’re hurting in the process.
 They see something (or should we say someone) they want, and they don’t think twice about it.

-4. They’re Impulsive
+They’re Impulsive

 Most people in adult relationships know basic relationship guidelines like no cheating.
 It’s not complicated.
 But when you’re dealing with someone impulsive, they might not think about these common relationship guidelines.

-People who cheat are likely impulsive and destructive at decision making.
+People who cheat are likely impulsive and destructive at decision-making.
 Instead of thinking about you and what happens to the relationship after cheating, they go based on what they want right now.

 Impulsiveness can be seen in other areas of the relationship, too.
 So keep an eye out.
 If they tend to do things without thinking, it could very quickly mean that they won’t think twice about texting someone, jumping into bed with them, going out for drinks, etc.

-5. They’re Immature
+They’re Immature

 Adult relationships require a good amount of maturity that can handle the responsibility and commitment of said relationship.
 Well, if you’re in a relationship with someone who is not mature enough to take on these roles, then it might be destined for cheating (and failure in general).